SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

 ```

-So we calculate the efficacy vs hospitalization at 89.0% (CL: 66.3% &ndash; 96.4%),
+So we calculate the efficacy vs hospitalization at 89.0% (CL: 66.3% &ndash; 96.4%):
-which is _even better_ than molnupiravir:

 ```R
 > signif(efficacyAndCL(389, 3, 385, 27), digits = 3)